You are $75 away from free shipping

-After an extraction, it’s also important to consider that your skin may be tender.
+After an extraction, it’s important to consider that your skin may be tender.
 We recommend going makeup-free for the rest of the day and laying off applying additional products for a little while.

 Now that you’ve learned about blackhead extraction, you may be interested in expanding your knowledge of other types of acne.
 Next, read our article, Can You Remove Whiteheads?
 Everything You Need to Know.

 Sign up for the latest beauty news, product samples and coupons